Atlantic Championship Series

-The Atlantic Championship is a formula race car series with races throughout North America.
-It has been called Champ Car Atlantics (after its former association with Indy Champ Cars), Toyota Atlantics (due to the series' previous history of using Toyota-powered engines), or just Atlantics or Formula Atlantic, although the latter two terms risk confusion with the Sports Car Club of America's amateur Formula Atlantics division.
+The Atlantic Championship Series is an American open-wheel racing series with races throughout North America.
+It has previously been called Champ Car Atlantics, Toyota Atlantics (after its then engine supplier for sponsorship reasons), or just Atlantics.

-Starting in 2012, the series was revived with SCCA Pro Racing sanction by Formula Race Promotions, with the series last raced in 2009 under IMSA sanction.
-FRP switched to USAC sanctioning in 2017.
-However, in 2019 FRP regained control of the series with backing from SCCA Pro Racing.
+The series began in 1974 as a professional version of the Sports Car Club of America's amateur Formula Atlantic classification and typically served as a stepping stone to the original Indy Lights series under Championship Auto Racing Teams (CART).
+After that series was ended in 2002, the Atlantic series became the official developmental series of CART successor Champ Car World Series until the merger of Champ Car with IndyCar in 2008.
+The series ran independently on 2009 under IMSA sanctioning but shut down following that season.
+Starting in 2012, the series was revived by Formula Race Promotions with SCCA Pro Racing sanctioning.
+FRP switched to USAC sanctioning in 2017, though in 2019 it returned to being sanctioned by SCCA Pro Racing.

 Series information

 The Atlantics series is a developmental open-wheel racing series in North America, also called a "ladder series".
 In 2005, a new factor was announced to solidify this reputation as the last series in which a driver will compete before moving to Champ Car, or the highest levels of sports car racing such as American Le Mans.
 A US$2 million prize was announced for the winner of the 2006 racing season and future seasons, with the restriction that it can only be used towards the cost of racing in the Champ Car World Series.
 Simon Pagenaud became champion in 2006 and claimed the first such prize.
 He promptly moved to Champ Car in 2007 to race for Walker Racing.

 The series champion for 2007, Raphael Matos, also won the $2 million prize towards a Champ Car ride.
 However, he elected not to accept it as he felt that without other sponsorship, he would be driving for a non-competitive team.
 Matos instead accepted an offer from the Andretti Green Racing team in the developmental Firestone Indy Lights Series instead, where he was promised the chance to race in the Indy 500 and a future ride in the IndyCar Series.
 2007 runner-up Franck Perera, who finished on the podium eight times during the season and won three races ultimately signed to race with Champ Car team Conquest Racing.
 When Champ Car was purchased by IndyCar prior to the 2008 season, Conquest joined IndyCar with Perera.

 As of 2009, the series offers an unrestricted $1 million prize to the season champion, $500,000 to the runner-up, and $250,000 to the third-place finisher on the season.
 These season rewards are part of total of $3 million in total prize money, which also features $50,000 for each race win, and other bonuses such as a monetary pole position reward.